 Butterfly Lane, above Shaldon, Devon

-I am based in Chudleigh, South Devon, and am primarily interested in landscape photography, More specifically I am looking for evidence of changes in the land over time, whether from natural events or because of human intervention.
+Thank you for visiting my website.
+I am based in Chudleigh, South Devon, UK, and am primarily interested in landscape photography.
+More specifically I am looking for evidence of changes in the land over time, whether from natural events or because of human intervention.

-Evidence worth documenting is everywhere: long walks in the least hospitable parts of the moor can unveil remnants of past industries.
-Green lanes crisscross the whole of Devon, and they were all constructed for a reason.
+Evidence worth documenting is everywhere: long walks in the least hospitable parts of the moors can unveil remnants of past industries.
+Green lanes crisscross the whole of Devon, and they were all constructed for a reason, such as trade between villages, for example.
 Their paths are soaked in hundreds of years of human history – but how many people even notice them?

 cropped-gidleigh-leat.jpg